t0m-m/LYRA_Macropad_-Work-in-Progress-/README.md

 # Update - 27.11.2025

 Boards are finally here!
 Started the process of soldering and assembly.
-Still waiting for the Xiao Seed microcontroller.
+Still waiting for the Xiao Seeed microcontroller.

 ![20251126_154215 (1)](https://github.com/user-attachments/assets/b03aa974-47b0-4ead-8dac-3359985919a2)